Prosecutors charge Trump Organization with a 15-year tax scheme - KION546

 RELATED: Indictments of firm and top executive test Trump’s charmed life

-Though former President Donald Trump faced multiple federal and state prosecutorial inquiries during his administration, the district attorney’s indictment would be the first to charge his namesake company, the Trump Organization, for conduct that occurred when he led it.
+“The political Witch Hunt by the Radical Left Democrats, with New York now taking over the assignment, continues.
+It is dividing our Country like never before!”
+Trump said.

-Trump himself is not expected to be charged, his attorney has said.
+In statements, the Trump Organization also characterized the prosecution as a political act and said Weisselberg was being used as a “pawn in a scorched-earth attempt to harm the former president.”

-The indictment of the Trump Organization is the product of more than two years of investigation by the district attorney, Cyrus Vance Jr., a probe that began with questions about accounting practices tied to hush-money payments made by former Trump lawyer Michael Cohen and eventually led to a Supreme Court fight over a subpoena for Trump’s tax documents.
+The indictment of the Trump Organization is the product of more than two years of investigation by Vance, a probe that began with questions about accounting practices tied to hush-money payments made by former Trump lawyer Michael Cohen and eventually led to a Supreme Court fight over a subpoena for Trump’s tax documents.

 It is rare, according to lawyers who specialize in tax evasion cases, for prosecutors to bring charges solely related to fringe benefits provided by a company, and in recent weeks, lawyers for the Trump Organization met with prosecutors in Vance’s office, hoping to persuade them not to bring the case.